Timeline of the 2019–2020 Hong Kong protests (June 2020): Other developments

 Secretary for Education Kevin Yeung issued a statement to all the principals of schools and education institutions of Hong Kong.
 He stated that, the bureau opposes any form of class boycotts as it was considered a case of poor discipline.
 The board would closely follow-up if any schools violated this principle.
 He stated that, the anthem of the protest, "Glory to Hong Kong", was "clearly propaganda" and that it should be banned in schools.
 However, those which were related to the Basic Law would not be considered with political influence, as it was part of 'moral education' for students.
 Yeung stated that another popular song in the protests, "Do You Hear the People Sing?" from the musical Les Misérables, would be allowed in principle, but that the situation and intent would be taken into account.
 Teachers would be provided with material for teaching the security law, as well as accompanying training in how to use it.

 At a media session, Secretary for Security John Lee stated that the Hong Kong government would begin explaining the national security law once it was promulgated.
 He expressed confidence that the Hong Kong police would be quickly able to develop their skills and experience to discharge their function effectively.
 He said that police did have some prior experience in security matters, in particular through its actions against one Hong Kong independence society.

 The videoconferencing platform Zoom admitted that it had shut down the accounts of Hong Kong-based human rights activist Lee Cheuk-yan and US-based activist Zhou Fengsuo, and twice shut down a Zoom event hosted by US-based activist Wang Dan, under pressure from the mainland government.
-The relevant Zoom meetings of the three human rights activists had been about the preparation of the anniversary and, in the case of Wang, the commemoration of the 1989 Tiananmen Square protests, in which Zhou and Wang had taken part.
+The relevant Zoom meetings of the three human rights activists had been about the preparation of the anniversary and, in the case of Wang, the commemoration of the 1989 Tiananmen Square protests and massacre, in which Zhou and Wang had taken part.
 In a statement, Zoom said that it would create ways to block, if requested to do so by authorities, participants of Zoom calls who are based in mainland China, but would not allow to let such requests affect participants from outside China where the same activity is legal.